PyO3/maturin-action/README.md

     args: --release
 ```

+**To generate a GitHub Actions workflow for your project, try the `maturin generate-ci github` command.**

 ### Examples

 If you want to build and publish a Python extension module for common Python versions, operating systems, and CPU architectures,